Dirac series for complex $E_8$: Abstract

 \section{Abstract}

-In this paper, we classify all unitary representations with non-zero Dirac cohomology for complex Lie group of Type $E_8$.
+In this paper, we classify all unitary representations with non-zero Dirac cohomology (Dirac series) for complex Lie group of Type $E_8$.
 This completes the classification of Dirac series for all complex simple Lie groups.